Welcome to the first primary chapter of these C++ tutorials!

 std::cout << "Hello world!";

-Line 3 tells the compiler that we’re going to write (define) a function called main.
-As you learned above, every C++ program must have a main function or it will fail to compile.
+Line 3 tells the compiler that we’re going to write (define) a function whose name (identifier) is

 All of the programs we write will follow this general template, or a variation on it.